When I first started looking into homeschooling, I didn’t know much about it at all.

 As I said, some homeschool subjects can be shared – science, history, art, read aloud books, P.E., music, etc. – and some are not (core subjects like reading, writing, and math).

-We have working around the same table together and it does work.
+We have been working around the same table together and it does work.

 But sometimes it doesn’t.